 Essex County Council requested a replacement to an existing charging infrastructure for two Park-and-Ride sites in Sandon and Chelmer valley, that hadn’t been maintained adequately.
 This was a joint bid between Electric Blue and APT, to support the drive to cut emissions within the county.

 About Essex County Council

-Drivers can charge and pay using the Electric Blue App and only pay for the power that is delivered - no monthly fee.
+Drivers can charge and pay using the Electric Blue App and only pay for the power that is delivered - with no monthly fee.
 In line with our ethos at Electric Blue, there are no subscriptions, connection fees or minimum spends.
-Drivers pay around 25 pence or less per kWh, so for a 30 kWh battery it would cost £7.50 for a full charge resulting in a cost per mile of 7.1p.
+Drivers pay around 25 pence or less per kWh, so for a 30 kWh battery it would cost £7.50 for a full charge, resulting in a cost per mile of 7.1p.

 Every charger installed by Electric Blue is powered by energy from 100% renewable sources.

 We will be carefully monitoring usage of the charging points and will invest in expanding the infrastructure once demand increases.

 “We are pleased to be able to support Essex County Council in improving their EV charging at the Park and Ride facilities and look forward to playing a significant role in helping their residents improve air quality by converting to zero emission electric vehicles”

 “This project comes at zero cost to taxpayers and replaces the two chargers installed in 2011 and so doubles the capacity at each site.”

 Further information for drivers about charging and electric vehicle use in Essex. can be found by visiting the Essex County Council website.Find out about using our app to charge in Essex